holdex/developers/docs/LEAVE_POLICY.md

 ## Introduction

-Every team member benefits from our "paid time off" allowance described below or directly in the terms of your signed agreement.
+Every team member (the Member) benefits from our "paid time off" allowance described below or directly in the signed agreement.

 > [!IMPORTANT]
 > In case of conflict between the signed agreement and scheduler, the signed